Eragoo/rmq-lab/rmq.spring.publisher/outbox-rmq-publishing-guide.md

 Before exploring specific strategies, it's crucial to understand RabbitMQ's publisher confirm mechanism, which I covered in detail in my previous articles:

-- [From Fire-and-Forget to Reliable: RabbitMQ Ack](https://dev.to/eragoo/from-fire-and-forget-to-reliable-rabbitmq-ack-3nnb) - covers simple and batch acknowledgments
+- [From Fire-and-Forget to Reliable: RabbitMQ ACK](https://dev.to/eragoo/from-fire-and-forget-to-reliable-rabbitmq-ack-3nnb) - covers simple and batch acknowledgments
-- [From Fire-and-Forget to Reliable: RabbitMQ Ack [pt.
+- [From Fire-and-Forget to Reliable: RabbitMQ ACK [pt.
 2]](https://dev.to/eragoo/from-fire-and-forget-to-reliable-rabbitmq-ack-pt-2-5en6) - covers async confirmations with correlation

 **Publisher confirms** ensure message delivery by having the broker acknowledge receipt of each message.
 This is essential for reliable outbox publishing, as it tells you definitively whether a message reached the broker.